chiragsakhuja/lc3tools/docs/TEST.md

 student's assignment and outputs a report for that student.
 In practice, the instructor will need to write scripts that invoke the unit test for each student and then aggregate the results from the reports.
 At UT Austin we use Canvas to distribute grades, which has its own API.
-This project will soon include a comprehensive script to interface with Canvas that runs unit tests for every student, aggregates the results, and uploads the grades to Canvas with the report attached.
+This project includes a comprehensive script, which is described in the [Canvas document](CANVAS.md), to interface with Canvas that runs unit tests for every student, aggregates the results, and uploads the grades to Canvas with the report attached.

 Unit test source files live in the `src/test/tests` directory.
-When a unit test is built, as per the [build document](BUILD.md#command-line-tools-and-unit-tests), the executable will be generated in the `build/bin` directory with the same name as the source file for the unit test (e.g. a unit test labeled `assignment1.cpp` will produce an executable called `assignment1`).
+When a unit test is built, as per the [build document](BUILD.md#command-line-tools-and-unit-tests), the executable will be generated in the `build/bin` directory on \*NIX systems and `build/Release/bin` on Windows.
+The executable be named the same as the source file for the unit test (e.g. a unit test labeled `assignment1.cpp` will produce an executable called `assignment1`).

 # Tutorial
 This tutorial covers all the steps necessary to create a unit test for a simple